 “Holy Baptism is the basis of the whole Christian life, the gateway to life in the Spirit (vitae spiritualis ianua), and the door which gives access to the other sacraments.
 Through Baptism we are freed from sin and reborn as sons of God; we become members of Christ, are incorporated into the Church and made sharers in her mission: “Baptism is the sacrament of regeneration through water in the word.”
 (CCC 1213)

-We welcome the opportunity to help you in your responsibility to care for your child, body, soul and mind.
+We are ready to help you in your responsibility to care for your child, body, soul and mind.
 Parents living within OLOL need to contact our Pastor, Fr.
 Leo, for the required baptismal preparation sessions, preferably 6 months before requesting the sacrament.
 At these sessions you and Fr.
 Leo will explore:

 - Why do we baptize at all?

 - What is the role of godparents?
 (Please see the “Guide for Parents” document above.)

 - How living out your Christianity teaches your child.

 If a family living outside the boundaries of OLOL requests Baptism when returning to visit relatives, the parents must submit a letter from the pastor of the parish in which they reside indicating that they have done the Baptismal Preparation Sessions in that parish.
 Conversely, if you are being asked to be a Godparent outside of OLOL, you will need to request a letter from Fr.
 Leo indicating you are a fully initiated Catholic and a faithful, participating member of OLOL.

 Generally, all baptisms are performed during a weekend Mass.
 The child becomes a member of the Community in Baptism.
 So, it is strongly desirable to celebrate baptisms in the presence of the Community.
 If there is a need for you to have your child baptized outside of Mass, please bring it to the attention of the priest during the preparation sessions.